 Point-and-shoot, or compact cameras, are a great choice for travel, on account of their pocketable nature and (generally) long zoom range.
 They can also be great for occasions such as weddings and parties, where you don't necessarily want to carry around a bigger camera but also want something that lets you get closer to the action and may well be better in low light.

-As smartphone cameras get better and better, point-and-shoot compact cameras are becoming a tougher sell, but there's still a few good reasons to pick one up.
-A decent compact camera is a great way to introduce your kids to photography.
-Not only will it help them learn the fundamentals, but provide them with an optical zoom lens, a better flash, and better image stabilization than you'll get on a smartphone.
+They're also a great way to introduce your kids to photography.
+Not only will a point-and-shoot camera help them learn the fundamentals, but it'll also provide them with an optical zoom lens, a better flash, and better image stabilization than they'd get on a smartphone.

-If you're looking for a rugged point-and-shoot camera, consider the Olympus Tough TG-5, which is waterproof to 50 feet and has lots of options for capturing great low-light shots.
-The newer Olympus Tough TG-6 has the same resolution and processor as before—as well as the same 50-meter waterproofing—but has improved functionality for its Microscope mode.
+If you're looking for a rugged point-and-shoot camera, consider the Olympus Tough TG-6, which is waterproof to 50 feet and has lots of options for capturing great low-light shots.

-This camera is a portable 2.1 x 2 x 0.9 inches, and weighs 3.5 ounces.
-It has a 5x zoom, and shoots 20-MP photos that had strong color and detail in bright conditions.
+The camera is a portable 2.1 x 2 x 0.9 inches, and weighs 3.5 ounces.
+It has a 5x zoom, and shoots 20-MP photos that have strong color and detail in bright conditions.
 However, quality drops as things get dark, and the camera's flash is easily covered by your finger.

 Read our full Sony Cyber-shot DSC-W800 review.

 The Lomo'Instant Automat is the best point-and-shoot camera for those who want an instant camera.
 It gives you sharper images, better low-light performance and a wider field of view than its competitors.